medic/cht-docs/content/en/hosting/monitoring/setup.md

     ```

-\* _The `stand-alone.yml` and `scrape-only.yml` compose files overrides the some service with an instance of Alpine Linux that does nothing but start and then immediately exit.
+\* _The `stand-alone.yml` and `scrape-only.yml` compose files override some services.
 This is done so that no manual edits are needed to any compose files._

 #### Prometheus Retention and Storage